Questions About Lip/Tongue Tie? We Treat Infants & Toddlers Request Appointment

 2nd Phase

-After the first phase of treatment, we will monitor your child’s dental health and development.
-Then, during the second phase of treatment, we will recommend metal braces to ensure that the teeth are properly aligned.
+After the first phase of treatment, we’ll monitor your child’s dental health and development.
+Then, during the second phase of treatment, we’ll recommend metal braces to ensure that the teeth are properly aligned.

-Discover more about two phase treatment in Worcester, MA, with answers to these commonly asked questions:
+Learn more about two-phase treatment in Worcester, MA, with answers to these commonly asked questions:

 Is two-phase treatment more effective than single-phase treatment?